 4.2 We have facilities in Israel.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of this country.

-4.3 The hosting facilities for our website are situated in Google Cloud Platform – Germany.
+4.3 The hosting facilities for our website are situated on the Google Cloud Platform—Germany.

 4.4 Some sub-contractors are situated in the United States of America.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of this country.
 Transfers will be protected by appropriate safeguards, namely the EU-US and Swiss-US Privacy Shield.